icti/typo3-ext-fluidcontent_twbs_grid/Readme.rst

-Fluid Content Elements for Zurb Foundation 4 (Grid)
+Fluid Content Elements for Twitter Bootstrap (Grid)
 ============================================

 What is it?
 -----------

-A collection of Zurb Foundation 4 grid oriented Fluid Content Elements written for `EXT:fluidcontent`.
+A collection of Twitter Bootstrap 4 grid oriented Fluid Content Elements written for `EXT:fluidcontent`.

 What does it do?
 -----------